sklun/kyverno/DEVELOPMENT.md

 1. Create a local cluster
     - You can create a simple cluster with [KinD](https://kind.sigs.k8s.io/) with `make kind-create-cluster`
 1. Deploy Kyverno manifests except the Kyverno `Deployment`
-    - Kyverno is going to run on your local machine, so it should not run in cluster at the same time
+    - Kyverno is going to run on your local machine so it should not run in cluster at the same time
     - You can deploy the manifests by running `make debug-deploy`
 1. To run Kyverno locally against the remote cluster you will need to provide `--kubeconfig` and `--serverIP` arguments:
     - `--kubeconfig` must point to your kubeconfig file (usually `~/.kube/config`)